cure-lab/HybridRepair/README.md

 | baseline.sh      | Use baseline model repair techniques to repair models   |
 | repair.sh        | Use Hybrid Repair to repair models                      |

-To run these script files, you need to specify the DATA_ROOT variable in all sh files.
+Our code uses the dataset from package ‘torchvision’ and supports automatically downloading.
+Dataset will be download to './dataset' automatically by default.
+If you already have the dataset, or you want to try on custom dataset, you can specify the DATA_ROOT variable in all sh files.
 (Notice: If your cifar10 dataset is stored in "./dataset/cifar10", then you only need to input "./dataset")

 We provide three trained **MobileNet** models (e.g., the model under repair) on **cifar10** in 'check_point\cifar10\ckpt_bias', and a pretrained feature extraction model in 'check_point\cifar10\ckpt_pretrained_mocov3'.

 ### Simple Example